 4. Counsel Calendar Conflicts.

-If any counsel discovers a calendar conflict with a scheduled appearance, counsel must inform opposing counsel and the Court's courtroom deputy (CRD) via Chambers email at SPG_chambers@cacd.uscourts.gov as soon as possible and not later than three (3) days before the scheduled appearance.
+If any counsel discovers a calendar conflict due to lead counsel's engagement in trial, counsel must inform opposing counsel and the Court's courtroom deputy (CRD) via Chambers email at SRM_chambers@cacd.uscourts.gov as soon as possible and not later than three (3) days before the scheduled appearance.
 Counsel should attempt to agree on a new date to accommodate the calendar conflict.
 Counsel must propose a new date by Stipulation and Proposed Order.
 A "Notice of Unavailability" has no legal effect and should not be filed.
-The Court expects that counsel will conduct themselves professionally and will not deliberately schedule any proceeding when counsel are unavailable.
+The Court expects counsel to conduct themselves professionally and not deliberately schedule any proceeding when counsel is unavailable.